 Now that fall is officially here, I’m craving rich and hearty comfort foods.
 Dishes that take just a little love and care to prep, but are left to cook slowly, unaided by stirring, flipping, or prodding.
 Meals that are perfect to eat on nights when house windows get cold enough to form condensation and throw blankets start making a regular appearance when snuggled up on the couch.
-My Golubtsi are the perfect welcome to fall food, but they only get better as the nights get colder.
+My Golubtsi (or Cabbage Rolls) are the perfect “Welcome to fall!” food, but they only get better as the nights get colder.
 This dish is a favorite cold weather comfort food that carries all the way through the chilly winter months.

 What is Golubtsi?

-Golubtsi, or Cabbage Rolls, is a hearty dish comprised of savory filling (usually beef or pork mixed with rice or potato as well as onions and carrots) rolled in cabbage leaves and baked in a tomato sauce.
+Golubtsi, or Cabbage Rolls, is a hearty dish comprised of savory filling (usually beef and/or pork mixed with rice or potato as well as onions and carrots) rolled in cabbage leaves and baked in a creamy tomato sauce.
 I’ve come across several different variations at both German and Russian restaurants locally, but they also have a huge presence in many other Central and Eastern European cuisines.
-One of my favorite restaurant versions is found at Kachka, a local Russian restaurant here in Portland.
-Their version is a sweet and sour take on Golubtsi, with a pork filling and a tomato sauce that includes sweet lingonberry preserves.
-If you ever have a chance to visit Portland, I highly recommend you make a stop at Kachka to try their version of Golubtsi and the rest of their delicious Russian menu – it’s one of my absolute favorite Portland dining options.

-Fair warning, this dish is not difficult to prep but it does take some time (in the oven) to cook.
-This bakes low and slow for 2 hours in a dutch oven, which I think is the best way to produce tender, fall apart Golubtsi.
+This dish bakes low and slow for 2 hours in a dutch oven, which I think is the best way to produce tender, fall apart Golubtsi.
 If you would like to shave the bake time down by half an hour, the meat should be cooked through to a safe temperature (165 degrees F) after 90 minutes and you technically can remove them from the oven at that point.
-However, the cabbage will continue to tenderize as it cooks in it’s sauce, so I highly recommend cooking for the full two hours, especially if you are cooking your Golubtsi in multiple layers.
+However, the cabbage will continue to tenderize as it cooks in its sauce, so I highly recommend cooking for the full two hours, especially if you are cooking your Golubtsi in multiple layers.

 A note for special diets

-This recipe for Golubtsi is grain-free, gluten-free, refined sugar-free and friendly for Keto diets at 12 net carbs per serving (two large rolls).
+This recipe for Golubtsi is grain-free, gluten-free, refined sugar-free and friendly for Keto diets at 12 net carbs per serving.
 I prefer to use a lactose-free sour cream in this dish to keep it SIBO-friendly, but if lactose isn’t an issue for you a regular heavy sour cream will work just the same.Print

 For the cabbage rolls: